AuxilliumHealth/woundTissueClassification/README.md

 The SDK provides two main entry points:

 * **Wound Capture & Classification Flow**
+  - `woundtissueclassificationWithLauncher()`: Launches the full wound assessment flow
+    - `riskScoreRequired`: Boolean - If true, requires the user to complete a risk assessment
+    - `bodySelectionRequired`: Boolean - If true, requires the user to select a body part
+    - `calibrationRequired`: Boolean - If true, forces the calibration screen to appear (bypasses any existing calibration data)

 * **Wound List Preview Flow**
+  - `launchPreviewWoundList()`: Shows a list of previously captured wounds

+### Flow Control Parameters

+1. **riskScoreRequired** (Boolean)
+   - `true`: User must complete a risk assessment before proceeding
+   - `false`: Skips the risk assessment step

+2. **bodySelectionRequired** (Boolean)
+   - `true`: User must select a body part before capturing the wound
+   - `false`: Skips the body part selection step

+3. **calibrationRequired** (Boolean)
+   - `true`: Always shows the calibration screen, even if calibration data exists
+   - `false`: Only shows calibration if no calibration data exists

+### Best Practices
+- For first-time users, set `calibrationRequired = true` to ensure proper setup
+- For returning users, you can set `calibrationRequired = false` to skip calibration if they've already completed it
+- Use `riskScoreRequired` and `bodySelectionRequired` based on your clinical workflow requirements

 Example (`MainActivity.java` in the sample `app/`):